TarsCloud/TarsFoundation/Community/Contributor Guide_en.md

 - Have contributed to the improvement of project code quality and performance.
 - Have implemented significant features or fixed major bugs.

-After meeting the above requirements, you can submit a Committer request:
+After meeting the above requirements, you can submit a Committer application:
-  - STEP 1: Provide your proofs of the above criteria under Repo ISSUE.
+  - Submit your proofs of the above criteria under Repo ISSUE.
-  - STEP 2: Submit your pull request after you receive a response with instructions
+  - Link a pull request to the issue you just submitted.
-  - STEP 3: Once your PR is merged, you will become a TARS Committer.
+  - After your PR is reviewed and merged, you will become a TARS Committer.

 As a Committer, you are able to: